Why University of Waterloo Workers Need a Union (Story|Passage)

 As Sanniti explained to me, “The campaign started merely a few weeks before worldwide lockdown measures in March 2020 … As a result, we have had to radically alter traditional organizing tactics that rely heavily on in-person one-on-one meetings, door knocking, pizza parties, etc. We have basically had to reinvent what union organizing looks like and experiment with new and innovative strategies to reach out to students located around the world during a time of unprecedented isolation.”

 Click here to continue reading!
-And if you support the drive, please consider sharing it with your friends, classmates, and colleagues; it'd be a great way to start a conversation about unionization, no? 😉
+And if you support the union drive, please share it with your friends, classmates, and colleagues (it'd be a great way to start a conversation about unionization, no?😉).

-Lastly, a big thank you from all of the volunteers/organizers at OUW to Joan, Nolan, and Scott for all your hard work shedding light on the real-life experiences of graduate students and sessional instructors at UW
+Lastly, a big thank you from all of the volunteers/organizers at OUW to Lynne, Marvin, and Sophia, and Passage for your hard work spotlighting the real-life experiences of graduate students and sessional instructors at UW.

 OrganizeUW is a grassroots campaign to improve working conditions at UW for/by TAs, RAs, and Sessional Instructors.
 Here's how you can learn more!

-• check out our handy infographic on the unionization process (also available in Mandarin)
+- check out our infographic on the unionization process (also in Mandarin)

-• get in touch via email or DM to learn more, sign up to volunteer, share your story/ask for advice about a workplace issue, or discuss whatever else is on your mind!
+- get in touch by email or DM to learn more, volunteer, share your story/ask for advice about a workplace issue, or chat about whatever else is on your mind!

 Every small action adds up - by working together, you and your coworkers can make things better for academic workers at UWaterloo.